vlabsc/file_in_hex/README.md

 # file_in_hex
-print the content of file in hex format - written in FASM
+file_in_hex (v8) - print the content of file in hex format - written in FASM

 file_in_hex - parses any file and prints the content in hex and ASCII format - simple - written in FASM (https://flatassembler.net/)